Xilinx/Vitis-Tutorials/AI_Engine_Development/AI_Engine_Development.rst

    * - :doc:`Super Sampling Rate FIR Filters <./Design_Tutorials/02-super_sampling_rate_fir/README>`
      - The purpose of this tutorial is to provide a methodology to enable you to make appropriate choices depending on the filter characteristics, and to provide examples on how to implement Super Sampling Rate (SSR) FIR Filters on a Versal® ACAP AI Engine processor array.

-   * - :doc:`Beamforming Design <./Design_Tutorials/03-beamforming/README>`
-     - This tutorial demonstrates the creation of a beamforming system running on the AI Engine, PL, and PS, and the validation of the design running on this heterogeneous domain.

    * - :doc:`AIE Emulation on Custom Platforms <./Design_Tutorials/04-custom-platform-emulation/README>`
      - This tutorial demonstrates the creation and emulation of an AIE design including the Adaptive DataFlow (ADF) graph, RTL kernels, and a custom VCK190 platform.